 Why go?
 Exciting subterranean adventures

-How to get to the Waitomo Caves: It’s a drive of two hours and 30 minutes from Auckland to the Waitomo Caves, or the destination can be combined with a longer visit incorporating Raglan or Hamilton (both one hour from Waitomo).
+How to get to the Waitomo Caves: It’s a drive of 2½ hours from Auckland to the Waitomo Caves, or the destination can be combined with a longer visit incorporating Raglan or Hamilton (both one hour from Waitomo).
 Day trips from Auckland including the Waitomo Caves and Hobbiton can be booked with Bush & Beach.

 Why go?
 Surprising coastal highlights on the Coromandel Peninsula

-Embark on an easy coastal hike (around 40 minutes) to Cathedral Cove, a spectacular rock arch on the edge of the Te Whanganui-A-Hei Marine Reserve.
+Embark on an easy kayak to Cathedral Cove, a spectacular rock arch on the edge of the Te Whanganui-A-Hei Marine Reserve.
 After rain, a natural waterfall sometimes flows from atop the arch.
-At nearby Hot Water Beach, visitors can dig themselves a natural hot-water spa pool in the sand around low tide.
+At nearby Hot Water Beach, visitors can dig themselves a natural hot tub in the sand around low tide.
 Pizza and beers at Hahei’s Pour House complete this Coromandel day trip.

 How to get to Hahei: Auckland to Hahei is just over two hours by car.
-From October to April, visitors to Cathedral Cove should leave their vehicle at the Park & Ride parking lot at the entrance to Hahei, and catch the shared shuttle to the walk’s starting point.
-Buses to Hahei from Go Kiwi run from downtown Auckland, also stopping to pick up passengers at Auckland Airport.
+From October to April, visitors to Cathedral Cove should leave their vehicle at the Park & Ride parking lot at the entrance to Hahei and catch the shared shuttle into town, where many kayak tours start.
+Go Kiwi buses to Hahei run from downtown Auckland, also stopping to pick up passengers at Auckland Airport.

 See 19th-century heritage in Coromandel Town